-Access to cutting-edge clinical trials, in a setting close to home.
+Putting science to work for our cancer patients, by providing access to cutting-edge clinical trials in a setting close to home.

-A cancer clinical trial is a research study in which people help doctors, nurses, psychologists, and social workers find ways to improve cancer care.
-These cancer research studies try to answer scientific questions and find better ways to prevent, diagnose, or treat cancer.
-They also try to find ways to improve the lives of survivors.
+A cancer clinical trial is a research study that allows doctors, nurses, and other providers to find ways to improve cancer care.
+These studies are designed to answer scientific questions about the safest, most effective ways to prevent, diagnose and treat cancer.
+Clinical trials can also be used to improve cancer survivors' quality of life.

 Clinical trials are an important treatment option for many people with cancer.
 Trials may provide you with access to treatment options that are not otherwise available.
-Your doctor—and our research specialists— will explain all of your options, as well as the benefits and potential risks of participating in a research study.
+Your doctor—and our research specialists— will explain your options and the benefits and potential risks of participating in a research study.

-It is important that men and women of all ages and backgrounds take part in clinical trials, as this helps scientists to better care for the entire community.
-Each trial has eligibility criteria (or rules) about who can and cannot be in the study.
+It is important that men and women of all ages and backgrounds participate in clinical trials, as this helps scientists better care for the entire community.
+Each trial has eligibility criteria, or rules, about who can and cannot be in that study.
 These criteria are in place to make the research as helpful and valid as possible.

 At the Middlesex Health Cancer Center, we're constantly researching cutting-edge, innovative treatment options.
 This allows us to contribute to tests of the effectiveness of new drugs and treatments to find better ways to treat cancer and improve the quality of life for our patients.
-Patients who volunteer to take part in clinical research trials play a very important role in advancing our knowledge of how cancer responds to new treatments, and this knowledge helps us tailor cancer treatment to better target the cancer and increase the likelihood of a response.
+In addition, patients who volunteer to participate in clinical research trials play a very important role in advancing our knowledge of how cancer responds to new treatments.
+This knowledge helps us tailor cancer treatment to target the cancer better and increase the likelihood of a response.

 We participate in a wide variety of clinical trials, including National Cancer Institute-sponsored National Clinical Trials Network (NCTN) studies and industry-sponsored research.
-Our membership in The Alliance for Clinical Trials in Oncology, NRG Oncology, and Academic and Community Cancer Research United (ACCRU) gives us expanded access to oncology clinical trials from across the United States and around the world.
+In addition, our membership in The Alliance for Clinical Trials in Oncology, NRG Oncology, and Academic and Community Cancer Research United (ACCRU) gives us expanded access to oncology clinical trials from across the United States and around the world.

-Our Clinical Trials Office (CTO) includes two certified research coordinators, a research nurse, and a certified regulatory specialist, all of whom work with our oncologists to ensure that all patients are:
+Our Clinical Trials Office (CTO) includes two certified research coordinators, a research nurse, and a certified regulatory specialist.
+This team works with our oncologists, or cancer care doctors, to ensure that each patients is: